The Pythagoras number of fields of transcendence degree $1$ over $\mathbb{Q}$

-whose middle vertical arrow is the reciprocity map defined by $\rho_{(X,D)}([x])=\Frob_x$ (where $\Frob_x$ is the Frobenius of the closed point $x\in X\setminus D$), whose left vertical arrow is an isomorphism, and whose right vertical arrow is the canonical inclusion (see \eg \cite[(8.8), Lemma 8.4, Theorem 8.5]{BKS}).
+whose middle vertical arrow is the reciprocity map defined by $\rho_{(X,D)}([x])=\Frob_x$ (where $\Frob_x$ is the Frobenius of the closed point $x\in X\setminus D$), whose left vertical arrow is an isomorphism, and whose right vertical arrow is the canonical inclusion.
+The above assertion combines the main theorems of global class field theory for function fields, first proven by Hasse and Witt \cite{WittCFT}; it appears exactly in the above form \eg in \cite[(8.8), Lemma 8.4, Theorem 8.5]{BKS}.

 \begin{lem} Let $X$ be a connected smooth projective curve over $\F_q$.
 Let~$D\subset X$ be an effective divisor.
 For any $d\geq 1$, the group $\Pic(X,D)^d$ is gen\-er\-at\-ed by the classes of those closed points of $X\setminus D$ whose degree over $\F_q$ is a multiple~of~$d$. \end{lem}